zz-fz-john/ARI/README.md

 $ source ~/.bashrc
 ```
 Download the Pi3 image in following link.
 Decompress it into  pi3_img_dir.https://drive.google.com/drive/folders/1WOiFES-zJf6JkdWjziMnFrqsJJlmlBwy?usp=sharing.

+When you run command "./waf --debug --targets bin/arducopter", you may meet some error such as "ld.lld: error: undefined symbol: pop" ,ignore it and continue next step.
 ```
 $ cd pi3_img_dir/my-working-image && ./load_image.sh
 $ cd ./conattestllvm && ./compiler_for_1st_part.sh